solidjs/solid-start/docs/api/useServerEvent.md

 ### Accessing the `request` on the server

 One common use case of this is to get the cookies.
 Cookies can be used to save user-preferences as session data.
-These preferences can be usd to personalize the page on the server and the client identically.
+These preferences can be used to personalize the page on the server and the client identically.

 ```tsx twoslash
 import { parseCookie, useServerContext } from "solid-start";